- Are you an experienced professional in education or health and/or social care seeking to develop themselves personally and professionally?

 These are structured four-year part-time programmes of study in two stages: Stage 1 (2 years taught) and Stage 2 (2–6 years research component).

 There are four residential weekends, one in each of the first four years, which are compulsory for all students to attend.
-You are expected to attend an initial induction at the first residential school in year 1, where you will meet your peers and main supervisor.
+The Year 1 residential weekend will produce an initial induction to the professional doctorate, and all will consist of supported discussions, seminars and workshops providing a great opportunity to meet up with your peers, supervisors and the programme team.
 Residential weekends will take place:

 At the end of your research you must complete a 65,000-word thesis which you then defend to the satisfaction of the examiners via an oral examination.
 Your thesis must meet the expectations specified in the QAA Framework for Higher Education Qualifications.